Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 In production builds, this bounds checking is disabled; however, one extra piece of validation is provided and remains enabled during production builds: when attempting to convert a `FastBufferWriter` to an array or native array, it will check that its current `Position` has not exceeded its `Capacity`, and if it has, it will **terminate the application completely** (an exception is not acceptable in this case, as once a buffer overflow has occurred, memory in unknown areas of the application is already corrupted).
 When we're serializing messages, we also invoke that check willfully after each call to `message.Serialize()` in order to catch such corruption as quickly as possible.

-### Channels
+### Channels/QoS

+The way channels work is going to be rethought - the `NetworkChannel` value sent to the transport will represent a direct one-to-one mapping between a single `NetworkChannel` and a single QoS value.
+The current `NetworkChannel` values will be lofted up to a higher level and will be represented as a byte-sized value in the message header.
+This allows us to be a little more intelligent about how we handle network channels - specifically because it allows us to be able to to tell when two channels are behaviorally identical and treat them the same at the transport level.

-Since messages sent on different channels have different behavior requirements, the data for different channels cannot be stored in the same buffer.
-To handle this, each client object stores its current channel on its object next to the buffer.
-If any message is sent for a channel other than the one currently stored, the batch is completed and a new batch is started for the new channel (i.e., a new NativeArray is added to the send queue).
+Since messages sent with different QoS guarantees have different behavior requirements, the data for different QoS guarantees cannot be stored in the same buffer.
+To handle this, each client object stores its current QoS on its object next to the buffer.
+If any message is sent for a QoS other than the one currently stored, the batch is completed and a new batch is started for the new QoS (i.e., a new NativeArray is added to the send queue).

 There are two reasons for doing it this way:

 The first is to avoid allocations.
 Storing a separate writer for each channel would result in needing to keep a dictionary of writers that can be allocated on demand.

-The second is to avoid regrem*(  ssions on message ordering.
-If each channel is allowed to have its own buffer, then messages created in order A, B, C, D could be sent in order D, A, B, C, if D is sent using a different channel than A, B, and C. Flushing on channel change ensures we don't deliver messages to the transport in a different order than the order requested by the user.
+The second is to avoid regressions on message ordering.
+If each QoS is allowed to have its own buffer, then messages created in order A, B, C, D could be sent in order D, A, B, C, if D is sent using a different QoS than A, B, and C. Flushing on QoS change ensures we don't deliver messages to the transport in a different order than the order requested by the user.

+### Fragmenting QoS Behaviors

+The handling of message sizes is based on the QoS for the channel currently being used to send the message.
+As mentioned earlier, on non-fragmenting channels, it is an error (raising a nice, loud exception) to attempt to send any single message larger than the MTU size.
+Non-fragmenting channels, however, use a larger value, which is the largest size of fragmented message the transport is able to handle (i.e., in the current UNet implementation, this would be ConnectionConfig::FragmentSize * 64 - a standard interface must be created for retrieving this value).
+This will allow us to support user needs for sending large messages, up to this limit.

+Based on experience with poor behavior of UNet's fragmenting QoS, MLAPI will implement a wrapper around any fragmenting QoS that will assume the behavior of non-optimal QoS is better optimized and more efficient than the behavior of fragmenting QoS for any message size <= MTU.
+In the best case scenario, the two will perform the same; it seems unfathomable to believe that fragmenting QoS will ever out-perform non-fragmenting QoS.
+Therefore, whenever we're sending a message on a fragmenting QoS but the message size is less than the MTU size, we downgrade the QoS guarantee to be non-fragmenting and send packets over a simple ReliableSequenced channel.
+This provides for the most optimal CPU and bandwidth usage.

+In general, however, we should strive to not use fragmenting QoS for internal messages at all.
+If we can contain all internal messages within non-fragmenting channels, not only will reliable messages be transmitted more optimally, but we also lower the burden on any user who wishes to implement their own transport: fragmenting QoS is by far the most complex to implement, so if we don't use it, we can document that QoS as optional, letting the user avoid implementing it unless they themselves need it.

 ### End of Frame